djcsdy/kong.hx/README.md

 ready.

-Before using the Kongregate API object, you should call `api.services.connect()` to connect to the Kongregate back-end.
-It is good practise to call this function as soon as possible.
+Before using the Kongregate API object, you should call `api.services.connect()` to connect to the Kongregate back-end (where `api` is an instance of the Kongregate API).
+It is good practise to call this function as soon as possible after obtaining a Kongregate API object.

 The Kongregate API object matches the typedef `KongregateApi`, which exposes the majority of the Kongregate API with strong typing.